What is the history of the Status System?

 After about a year, in 1997, things started to change.
 At first, four more stats were added to the list: ATK%, DEF%, ACY%, and EVA%.
 They just simply meant how much of each you use on average.
 They also led to the first defined units of measurement: percentages.
 This minor change was left alone for a long while.

 Then, an idea came to me which led to something interesting.
 I thought of inventing things.
 My Status System seemed like an invention to me, so I started figuring ways to make it easier to understand, as well as more accurate.
 In June of 1997, I started writing stories, with a simple 16-page story.
 Today, my longest story is as long as 400 written pages [includes images and page breaks after an act ends].
-My first story I wrote was called "The Story of the Wonderful Adventure".
+My first story I wrote was called "the Story of the Wonderful Adventure".
 It didn't have much to it, so I decided to lengthen it to a novelette** size.
 While I wrote my story, I was also editting my Status System with it, because my story used the 1997 Status System.
 As I came to finishing my story in January or February of 1998, I started typing it.
-I write stories in the format of a play.
+I write stories in the format of a play or script.
 After I finished typing it, I gave it out to others, but soon started a second episode of it.

 My second episode was written completely, but never typed out, except the first half of the first act.
 It also led to slight changes to my Status System, like the birth of the secondary Status of other features such as pulse, blood pressure, luck, height, weight, etc. It was easy to understand since everyone uses most of them.
 Luck was like another one, but used undefined units of measurement.
 My second episode was soon completed, and I got into a third.
 The third episode never got completed due to the Status System finally evolving into something worthwhile.